On the Lookout For Your Next Location? Don't Forget These Eight Keys to Foolproof Scouting (Video) - MovieMaker Magazine

 When scouting for locations, moviemakers automatically consider what’s going to be in the frame, but sometimes tend to forget that what’s out of it will be of equal importance to your production.

-In the video below, “8 Keys to Location Scouting Like a Pro,” StudioBinder outlines a number of factors to watch out for on your prospective locations that could impose upon on-screen action in unwanted ways.
+In the video below, “8 Keys to Location Scouting Like a Pro,” StudioBinder, in collaboration with Pond5, outlines a number of factors to watch out for on your prospective locations that could impose upon on-screen action in unwanted ways.
 Boiled down to the basics, these include:

 - Background noise